LBX Company: 1936–1970: Hydraulics innovation leading to market leadership

 Hydraulic innovators like Link-Belt drove a market shakeup.
 Clayton identifies Link-Belt as one of about 30 established cable-actuated excavator companies of the 1950s.
 By 1970, only four of these companies had survived by transitioning to hydraulics.
 These four were Link-Belt, Insley, Koehring, and Little Giant.

 A few other companies survived by shifting to the upper end of the market, producing dragline excavators for strip mining.
 This included former market leader Marion Steam Shovel. which changed to Marion Power Shovel and focused on dragline systems including ones that helped dig the Panama Canal.

 New major competitors, domestic and international

-Link-Belt faced strong new competition from other hydraulic innovators, which Clayton identifies as Case, John Deere, Drott, Ford, Bamford (JCB), Poclain, International Harvester, Caterpillar, O & K, Demag, Liebherr, Komatsu, and Hitachi.
+Link-Belt faced strong new competition from other hydraulic innovators, which Clayton identifies as Case, John Deere, Drott, Ford, JCB, Poclain, International Harvester, Caterpillar, O & K, Demag, Liebherr, Komatsu, and Hitachi.

 A number of these entrants came to excavators through the invention of the backhoe.
 These small-capacity excavators were initially mounted on the back of tractors, either farm or industrial varieties.
 This opened the excavator market to general contractors.

 Link-Belt Speeder succeeded in competing against the new entrants, making the company a showcase for managing disruptive innovation.
 Link-Belt Speeder's rapid adoption of the new hydraulic technologies let it survive where most other established companies failed.

 Toy version of Link-Belt LS-98 excavator.
 The LS-98 crane and crane-excavator continued in production for 42 years (1954 to 1996).